 UAF's Community and Technical College is seeking a Tenure Track Assistant Professor of Paramedicine to join the growing Emergency Services Department and Paramedic Academy.
 The successful candidate will teach classes, provide academic counseling, assist in maintaining the skills lab, assist in curriculum development.
-This position requires a current Paramedic NREMT Certification or State License, five years experience as a Paramedic, one year teaching experience and a Baccalaureate degree.
+This position requires a current Paramedic NREMT Certification or State License, a minimum of three years experience as a Paramedic, one year teaching experience and a Baccalaureate degree.
 A Masters degree OR be working to obtain a Masters degree within two years of appointment is preferred.

 This is a Tenure Track position.

-UAF's Community and Technical College is seeking an enthusiastic individual to join our Emergency Services programs as a Tenure Track Assistant Professor, Paramedicine.
 This position supports the University of Alaska bipartite mission of performing teaching and public service, which may include offerings in rural communities, and participating in University and community service activities.

 UAF CTC employs a diverse population of approximately 40 full-time faculty and 300 adjunct faculty who are represented by two unions and a staff of about 40.
 Approximately 3300 students attend UAF CTC.
 They are culturally diverse and include many non-traditional students and students from the military community.